A Local's Guide to Travel in Sardinia

 *Discover more of the island’s best beaches in our guide to Sardinia's best beaches.

-Some of the towns have reputations as places where gangs of criminals would hide wealthy people who they had kidnapped in Sardinia (and mainland Italy) and were held for ransom.
-This is no longer the case.
+Some of the towns have reputations as places where, decades ago, gangs of criminals would hide wealthy people who they had kidnapped in Sardinia (and mainland Italy) and were holding for ransom.
+For centuries, things like blood feuds (rare in most of Italy) were also a real part of life here.
+This lawless and somewhat violent tradition is of course no longer a reality, but it's important to understand if you want to know why the Barbagia feels so different.

 For cheeses, salumi, and just about every other local delicacy, each town has a specialty.
 The mysterious carnival festivities in Mamoiada, Ottana, and Orotelli are another incredible experience.